vikas-0/GeekyHub/content/post/screen_sketch_older_windows_7.md

 +++
-title= "Epic Pen is great Windows Ink workspace alternative for Windows 7" date= 2017-08-02T23:13:25+05:30 tags = ["Windows", "Softwares"] description = "How to do screen sketch on Windows 7 and 8 such as Windows Ink workspace in Windows 10"
+title= "Epic Pen Is a Great Windows Ink Workspace Alternative for Windows 7" date= 2017-08-02T23:13:25+05:30 tags = ["Windows", "Softwares"] description = "How to do screen sketch on Windows 7 and 8 such as Windows Ink workspace in Windows 10"